 On Monday, February 8th, first year students, representative of each class, had a presentation on their pre-research studynusing the posters.
 They used an app, Zoom.
 First year students actively participated in the questions and answers session as well.

-On Wednesday, February 3rd, students in the earth science club and first year students in the international literature and science course took part in the Ehime Super High School Consotium.
+On Wednesday, February 3rd, students in the earth science club and first-year students in the international literature and science course took part in the Ehime Super High School Consortium.
 This event was held online.

 On Monday, January 25th, first year students made a presentation in class.
 They talked about their group research about the topics (e.g. Disaster Prevention, Medicine, Local Economy, and International Affairs) they have learned in Yu-fa-zi.
 They had a questions and answers' session after each presentation.
 They evaluated their presentation using "rubric."

-On Saturday, January 23rd, second year students of the stibnite group visited the collection room of minerals at Ichinokawa Community Center.
+On Saturday, January 23rd, 2nd-year students of the stibnite group visited the collection room of minerals at ICHINOKAWA Community Center.